 You may contest parking or photo enforcement tickets online within 60 calendar days from the date the ticket was issued, or mailed, in the case of photo enforcement tickets, at the link below:

-The online system will ask you to provide a written explanation as to why you are contesting the ticket and upload supporting documentation such as hardcopy photographs, vehicle registration, or receipts.
+The online system will ask you to provide a written explanation as to why you are contesting the ticket.
+You should upload supporting documentation such as hardcopy photographs, vehicle registration, or receipts.
 If you contest the ticket between 31 and 60 calendar days after it is issued, in the case of a parking ticket, or mailed, in the case of a photo enforcement ticket, you have to pay both the fine and the penalty if DC DMV finds that you are responsible.

 You will be asked to provide an email address.
-DC DMV will send a reply to that email address when we receive your form contesting the ticket.
-If you do not receive an email reply from DC DMV, we have not received your request to contest the ticket, and you should resubmit the online form to contest the ticket.
+DC DMV will send a confirmation email to that email address when we receive your form contesting the ticket.
+If you do not receive this confirmation email from DC DMV, we have not received your request to contest the ticket, and you should resubmit the online form to contest the ticket.

 If you have a DC DMV Email Ticket Alert Service (TAS) account, you will receive an email telling you a decision on your ticket has been made.
 Register for TAS at the link below:

 Contest by Mail